nathaniel-daniel/logitech-led-sdk-rs/README.md

 # logitech-led-sdk-rs
 A Rust Binding for the Logitech LED Library.
-Tested with v9.00.
+This was built and tested with v9.00.
+It will most likely work with LGS and definitely works with LG HUB.
+Due to a lack of documentation, the SDK is assumed to be single-threaded.

 # Building
 You need to seperately download the LG SDK.
 You can find it publicly [here](https://www.logitechg.com/en-us/innovation/developer-lab.html).